 A Bit About Me

-I managed to develop my skills as an artist in between my studies at University where I earned a First Class Honours Degree in Creative Advertising.
-Within a year of leaving university I’d managed to turn my painting passion into a career and began to fully establish myself as a working artist, exhibiting in many galleries including the prestigious Mall Galleries in Pall Mall, London, where I was short-listed for the international ‘David Shepherd Wildlife Artist of the Year’ competition (see my Turtle print available for sale).
-I’ve also had the opportunity of a solo exhibition at the Corner Gallery in Greater London, and a joint exhibition in London entitled ‘The Art of Helping Rhinos’ where I met TV wildlife presenter Nigel Marvin and he bought one of my paintings!
-For upcoming exhibitions please visit the press page.
+I managed to develop my skills as a painter in between my studies at University where I earned a First Class Honours Degree in Creative Advertising.
+Within a year of leaving university I’d left my advertising dreams behind, and managed to turn my painting passion into a career and began to fully establish myself as a working artist, exhibiting in many galleries including the prestigious Mall Galleries in Pall Mall, London, where I was short-listed for the international ‘David Shepherd Wildlife Artist of the Year’ competition.

 After all, it’s only fair that the animals I paint get something back.